If you are looking for a Japanese kabocha recipe, try these easy kabocha squash cookies. It's so crunchy and tasty, you can't stop eating it!

 Firstly preheat an oven to 160C/320F.

-- Steam kabocha : Cut kabocha into small pieces and steam them in a pot for about 10mins.
+- Steam kabocha: Cut kabocha into small pieces and steam them in a pot for about 10mins.
 When it's done, check if it's cooked through with a skewer.
+(The amount in the photo is ¼ kabocha but we only use 1 or 2 pieces of kabocha for this cookie recipe. )

 There you go!
 It looks cute, doesn't it?
 Let them cool down, and enjoy these crunchy cookies!